theophile-bb/Time-series-predictions-on-energy-production/README.md

 It contains a lot of observations related to the energy production and consumption in different countries and different years.

 ## Methodology
+For this project I worked with oil, gas and coal production data for 2 reasons :
+1. These are the most used energy sources globally...
+2. ... there are therefore more observations available for the study.

+The project compiles many time series forecasting models.
+The models introduced are :

+• ARIMA

+• ARIMAX

+• Prophet (Facebook)

+• LSTM

+• Chronos (Amazon)

+Each model has a dedicated section in the notebook with the functionnal code and explainations on how it works.